localgovdrupal/localgov_directories/README.md

 configuration will be imported.

 ## Block placement

-When using a theme other than the localgov_theme, the **Directory channel search** (machine id: localgov_directories_channel_search_block) and **Directory facets** (machine id: facet_block:localgov_directories_facets) blocks should be made visible for the **Directory Channel** content type.
+When using a theme other than the default LocalGov theme, the **Directory channel search** (machine id: localgov_directories_channel_search_block) and **Directory facets** (machine id: facet_block:localgov_directories_facets) blocks should be made visible for the **Directory Channel** content type.
 They can be added to a sidebar region (or equivalent) of the site theme.
 Note that the facet_block:localgov_directories_facets block becomes available only after you have created at least one Directory entry content type.

+On the Directory entry content types the blocks are also available as 'fields' in the Fields display configuration if you prefer to place them within the content that way.